Fantasy-programming/painterwork/README.md

-## Getting Started
+## Colorworks

-user: admin@colorworks.com
+This is a website for some painting company.

+email: 'admin@test.com'
-password: color2000
+password: test